Find an AMI - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Find a Linux AMI
+Find an AMI

 • The Region – AMI IDs are unique to each Amazon Region.